Prototype definition guide

 host_action: true

 Action might have a hc_acl optional statement.
-If hc_acl is present when an action is run via UI, then a new host component map will be asked from the user before the action starts.
+If hc_acl is present when an action is run via UI, then a new host-component map will be requested from the user before the action starts.

 actions: